Affiliate earning is awesome.

 - Getting more blog traffic that converts with a smarter promotion strategy.

 5.- Use more marketing channels

 Are you making all your affiliate sales through blog posts?

 You can increase your affiliate revenue just by promoting through more marketing channels.

-Because a lot of people don’t like to read a lot, especially when they want to take actions.
+Because a lot of people don’t like to read a lot, especially when they want to take action.

 A large bunch of your potential customers will prefer to watch a video tutorial on YouTube and then take action.
-Or watch a slideshow on Slideshare and follow recommendations from slides.
+Or watch a slideshow on Slideshare and follow the recommendations from the slides.

 Just create content for such loved customers and increase your income.